woldier/woldier.github.io/_pages/about.md

 ### woldier’s academic personal websites

 ---
-I am a PhD student at  College of Computer Science and Cyber Security, Chengdu University of Technology, supervised by Fei Deng.
+I am a master's student at  College of Computer Science and Cyber Security, Chengdu University of Technology, supervised by Fei Deng.

 Before that, I obtained my Bachelor's Degree in Computer Science from  the Chengdu University of Technology.
 ### research interest